-- The rights to receive cash flows from the asset have expired or - MGA has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either: - a) MGA has transferred substantially all the risks and rewards of the asset, or - b) MGA has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+- The rights to receive cash flows from the asset have expired or a) MGA has transferred substantially all the risks and rewards of the asset. or b) MGA has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.